 As the finished products have adapted, so too have the manufacturing processes that happen behind the scenes.
-One such development is with laser cutting, and below we have looked at how this has impacted on the electronics industry.
+One such development is using lasers to cut, and below we have looked at how this has impacted the various industries which comprise electronics.

 The electronics industry is, unsurprisingly, a huge industry.
 As the world has become increasingly digital and technological, there has been an ever-increasing need to develop electronic parts and products.

 The world has seen an increase in the electronics industry at a rate of around 5% per year, especially thanks to the increase in consumer electronics.
 This includes items such as smart phones, tablets, and TVs, helping the industry to have an expected worth of $838.35 billion by 2020.